Instance-JS/Instance/docs/proofs/Mass-is-probability-3.md

 > If black holes truly had infinite density at their singularity, they would exert an infinitely large gravitational pull, and everything in the universe would collapse into them instantly.
 >
-> Black holes are most likely a quantum system of gravitons (or some other kind of collapsed particle/wavefunction) forced into a Bose-Einstein condensate state.
+> Black holes SHOULD BE a quantum system of gravitons (or some other kind of collapsed particle/wavefunction) forced into a Bose-Einstein condensate state.
 >
 > Critically, this means they will behave like one giant quantum wave.
 (The amplitude of which is the 'mountain' of probability.)
 >
-> I wrote this.
-Me.
-YAY!
-See, I'm not TOTALLY out of my depth.
+> See, I'm not TOTALLY out of my depth.
 Just mathematically out of it 😉

 **The Gravitational Field Equation:**